trbaker/GIStandards/overview.md

 Figure 2 shows that "spatial" is the only geospatial keyword in most English (ELA) and mathematics (MA) standards.
 In science, the Next Generation Science Standards (NGSS) refer to "spatial and temporal".
 The shift from figure 1 to figure 2 in science indicates in large part, the number of states using the NGSS.
 The change in social studies was the real surprise, moving from 46 to 31 states - or about a 35% decline in states when "spatial" was removed from the geospatial keyword list.
 Califnornia is one such example where "spatial thinking", "spatial contexts", and "spatial distribution" are present in the social studies standards but there is no geospatial language or technology in those standards.
 It's a cautionary tale.

-For the remainder of this analysis, "spatial" will remain in the keword list.

 When plotting data on a histogram, it is apparent the total raw count of geospatial keywords by state is non-normal, producing a histogram that is right-skewed.
 Due to the skewedness of the distribution, the median rather than the mean is provided.

 <a href="plots/fig3.png"><img align="center" border=0 src="plots/fig3.png" width="500"></a>

-In this project, keyword counts are normalized by total words in those standards (called a comparable score).
-State A may use 40,000 words to describe its K12 science standards, where state B uses 400,000 words.
-While the documents may or may not include the same concepts, the machine counts the occurrence of each keyword.
-The 400,000-word document may not include concepts not in the 40,000 word document, however the larger document may more thoroughly explain a concept with multiple examples.
-By normalizing the machine’s count (dividing by total words in the standards), we improve the reported values for state-by-state comparison purposes.
+In an attempt to normalize the raw counts of geospatial keywords, keyword counts are divided by total words in those standards (called a comparable score).

+Consider the common case where state A uses 40,000 words in its K-12 science standards, but state B uses 400,000 words.
+The machine counts the occurrence of each keyword in the same way.
+By normalizing the machine’s count (dividing by total words in the standards), we might improve the values for state-by-state comparison purposes.
+The downside to this effort is that the organization of standards (especially in CTE) can force the denominator in this simple equation to swing wildly.
+Ultimately giving small standards (or impossible to find standards) unfairly advantaged.
+It is there the researcher's conclusion that the reader really should consider both scores as a way of mitigating extremes.
 This is not a perfect solution, but a better one.

 <a href="plots/fig4.png"><img alt="Figure 4" align="center" border=0 src="plots/fig4.png" width="500"></a>